Protocol and Practice of Persons Appearing in the Court of Judge Ronee Korbin Steiner

 Parties will be accommodated with special needs.

 Our first hearing is usually at 8:30.
-Trials run 9 to noon and/or 1:30 to 4:30.
+Trials run about 10 to noon and/or 1:30 to 4:30.
 I try hard to avoid that because it is an imposition on court staff.

 Please do not argue with the other party.
 Your comments are directed to the Court.

 You may stand or sit at counsel table or use the podium, as you prefer.
-You do not have to ask permission to approach the witness, but you may not question the witness while standing next to the witness or directly in front of the witness stand without permission.
+You may not question the witness while standing next to the witness or directly in front of the witness stand without permission.